KooiInc/es-string-fiddler/README.md

 The module is programmed using a [class free object oriented](https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming) coding style.

 Furthermore the module is programmed ['by contract'](https://en.wikipedia.org/wiki/Design_by_contract).
-This means that the constructor expects either a `String` or a `template String`.
+This means that the constructor expects either a `String`, a `Number` (will be stringified) or a `template String`.
 Calling the constructor with any other input will return an instance with an extended *empty string*.

 Properties and/or methods (either native or extensions) returning a string can be [chained](https://www.geeksforgeeks.org/method-chaining-in-javascript/).